gbdev/gb-asm-tutorial/src/part2/collision.md

 If at any point a tile matches, the function has found a wall and exits with `z` set.
 But if it reaches the end and `z` still isn't set, we'll know that we haven't hit a wall and don't need to bounce.

-Time to use these new functions to add collision!
+Time to use these new functions to add collision detection!
 ```rgbasm,linenos,start={{#line_no_of "" ../../unbricked/collision/main.asm:first-tile-collision}}
 {{#include ../../unbricked/collision/main.asm:first-tile-collision}}
 ```